What Is Tort Insurance?

 When Premium Savings Make Sense

-The 15-40% savings can be meaningful for certain drivers.
+The 10-20% savings can be meaningful for certain drivers.
 If you have excellent health insurance, substantial emergency savings, and rarely drive, the reduced premiums might align with your risk profile.
-However, most legal and insurance experts agree that the premium savings from limited tort are often minimal compared to the potential recovery losses in even a moderate accident.
+However, most legal and insurance experts agree that the premium savings from limited tort are often modest compared to the potential recovery losses in even a moderate accident.
 Always weigh these long-term risks before choosing limited tort solely for cost reasons.

 Exceptions to Limited Tort Restrictions